HoussemGuirat/chat_with_mistral/README.md

 # NB

-For the models used in this repo, please make sure you download them from huggingface using your own API key before running this repo:
+For the models used in this repo, please make sure you download them from huggingface using your own API key before running this repo, run `huggingface-cli login`:
 - LLM: `mistralai/Mistral-7B-Instruct-v0.3`
 - RAG: `sentence-transformers/all-MiniLM-L6-v2`
 - Re-Ranking system (optional): `cross-encoder/ms-marco-MiniLM-L-6-v2`